-Long-term Christian Appalachian Project volunteers make a commitment of one year to our program pillars of Service, Community, and Spirituality, with an option to apply for an additional year.
-Long-term volunteers are eligible to receive a modest stipend, room and board, health insurance, time off, limited travel reimbursement, potential student loan deferment of federal loans, and a possible AmeriCorps Education Award.
-CAP typically welcomes long-term volunteers in January, May, and August, though exceptions are made when one of our programs has an urgent need.
-To learn more about our current long-term volunteers, read our volunteer profiles.
+Long-term Christian Appalachian Project volunteers make a commitment of one year to our program pillars of Service, Community, and Spirituality, and/or personal reflection, with an option to apply for an additional year.
+Long-term volunteers are eligible to receive a modest stipend, room and board, health insurance, limited travel reimbursement, potential student loan deferment of federal loans, and an AmeriCorps Education Award for qualifying positions.
+CAP welcomes long-term (one year) volunteers and AmeriCorps members in January, June, August, and October.
+Our preference is for volunteers to begin in August, but other entry dates are offered for individuals with alternative availability.
+For more information, see our admissions process.

-Food Pantry Caseworker: Caseworkers serve in teams with other CAP Volunteers, employees, participants, and volunteers from the local community to serve the walk-in food need of families and organize monthly government commodities distributions to the elderly.
-Caseworkers also pick up food donations from local food banks and businesses and help to unload and organize food shipments.
+AmeriCorps Food Pantry Caseworker: Caseworkers serve in teams with other CAP volunteers, employees, participants, and volunteers from the local community to serve the walk-in food need of families and organize monthly government commodities distributions to the elderly.

-Elderly Services Caseworker: CAP’s Elderly Services caseworkers help seniors without other sources of support access the services, medical care, and human connection that would otherwise be absent.
-By providing services such as home visitation, transportation, and social activities, caseworkers ease the effects of rural isolation and allow homebound seniors citizens to remain in their homes longer.
+AmeriCorps Elderly Services Caseworker: CAP’s Elderly Services caseworkers help seniors without other sources of support access the services, medical care, and human connection that would otherwise be absent.

-Family Advocacy Caseworker: Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
+AmeriCorps Family Advocacy Caseworker: Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
 Family Advocacy caseworkers are often a participant’s first contact with CAP—they assess the needs, provide any necessary short-term assistance, and make appropriate referrals to other CAP programs or community agencies.
-Caseworkers also help to organize seasonal school, Christmas, and garden programs, as well as annual Women’s Retreat.

-In-Home Respite Assistant: Provides respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged including Alzheimer’s, stroke victims, etc. Will be responsible for providing daily care to participants according to specific training and participants’ individualized care needs, including bathing, feeding, nurturing and implementing activities that encourage recreation, socialization, independence, and spirituality.
+AmeriCorps In-Home Respite Assistant: Provides respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged.
+Will be responsible for providing daily care to participants according to specific training and participants’ individualized care needs, including bathing, feeding, nurturing and implementing activities that encourage recreation, socialization, independence, and spirituality.

 Thrift Store Associate: Volunteers sort donations, steam clothing, help keep the store clean and organized, and perform retail functions.

-Disaster Relief Caseworker: Provides relief and emergency services to survivors of disasters through housing clean-up/repair, supply distribution, donation warehouse work, casework, etc. Will also facilitate educational opportunities for the local community on the subjects of disaster preparedness and planning immediate and long term recovery efforts.
+AmeriCorps Disaster Relief Caseworker: Provides relief and emergency services to survivors of disasters through housing clean-up/repair, supply distribution, donation warehouse work, casework, etc. Will also facilitate educational opportunities for the local community on the subjects of disaster preparedness and planning immediate and long-term recovery efforts.

 Mission Group Facilitator: The Groups facilitator serves with church and college groups who serve with CAP for a week.
 Facilitators plan and prepare meals for groups, and may provide orientation to CAP.